13

 We entered the store side by side, but not together.
 Like co actors in a scene neither of us auditioned for.

-Inside, the women of both families were gathered around a table, laughing softly, examining glimmering rings and delicate designs like it was a festive ritual.
+Inside, the women of both families were gathered around a glass table, laughing softly, examining glimmering rings and delicate designs.

 As we approached, his mother looked up.
 "Lo, ye dono bhi aa gaye," she said, her tone light.